 Ping Shan Heritage Trail

-Humans first occupied the island during the Neolithic period, 6,000 years ago.
+Humans first occupied Hong Kong during the Neolithic period, 6,000 years ago.
 Early settlers were semi-coastal.
 They migrated from inland regions bringing their knowledge of rice cultivation.

-Historians believe that the Qin dynasty conquered the Baiyue people of Hong Kong, in 214 BC.
+Historians believe that the Qin dynasty conquered the Baiyue people, in 214 BC.
 The Southern Song Court used the Kowloon peninsula as its base during the Mongol conquest.
 Their final defeat was at the Battle of Yamen in 1279.

 Several centuries later, at the end of the Yuan dynasty, seven landowning families settled in the region.
 Concurrently, settlers from other provinces migrated to Kowloon throughout the Ming dynasty period.